María Trujillo

-Maria began running at age 19 in junior college.
+Camila Maria began running at age 19 in junior college.
 Being one of eight children, Trujillo was concerned about her road to college success, as she was not affluent enough to afford tuition, but she was offered a scholarship to Arizona State University after winning the California Junior College 3,000-meter's title.

 Maria was known for a rigorous and strict routine, running 16 – 22 miles every Saturday on incline forest trails, run 8 x 1 mile laps, timed on Tuesdays and Thursdays with a track group, and run 8–10 miles on bike paths while pushing her infant at the time, Alina.
 Maria was invited in 2018 into the Arizona Hall of Fame.

 Trujillo won the 1986 San Francisco Marathon.

-Maria Trujillo is now retired living in Los Gatos, California with her two daughters Alina and Marina Trujillo.
+Camila Maria Trujillo is now retired living in Los Gatos, California with her two daughters Alina and Marina Trujillo.